-- (1) In this Law, unless otherwise provided, a reference to: - (a) a statutory provision includes a reference to the statutory provision as amended or reenacted from time to time; - (b) a "person" includes any natural person, body corporate or body unincorporate, including a Company, partnership, unincorporated association, government or state; - (c) an obligation to publish or cause to be published a particular document shall, unless expressly provided otherwise in this Law, include publishing or causing to be published in printed or electronic form; - (d) a "day" means a calendar day, unless expressly stated otherwise.
-If an obligation falls on a calendar day which is either a Friday or Saturday, or an official public holiday, the obligation shall take place on the next calendar day which is a business day; - (e) a "week" shall mean a calendar week or seven (7) days, whichever is applicable in the circumstances; - (f) a "month" shall mean a period of thirty (30) days; - (g) a "year" shall mean a period of three hundred and sixty five (365) days and a "calendar year" shall mean a year of the Gregorian calendar; - (h) a reference to the masculine gender includes the feminine and vice versa; - (i) the singular shall include the plural and vice versa; - (j) "dollar" or "\$" is a reference to United States Dollars unless the contrary intention appears; and - (k) this Law includes any Regulations made under this Law. - (2) The headings in the Law shall not affect its interpretation. - (3) References in this Law to a body corporate include a company incorporated outside the DIFC. - (4) A reference in this Law to a Part, Chapter, Article or Schedule by number only, and without further identification, is a reference to the Part, Chapter, Article or Schedule of that number in this Law. - (5) A reference in an Article or other division of this Law to an Article by number or letter only, and without further identification, is a reference to the Article of that number or letter contained in the Article or other division of this Law in which that reference occurs. - (6) Unless the context otherwise requires, where this Law refers to an enactment, the reference is to that enactment as amended from time to time, and includes a reference to that enactment as extended or applied by or under another enactment, including any other provision of that enactment. - (7) References in this Law to writing, filing, instrument or certificate include any mode of communication that preserves a record of the information contained therein and is capable of being reproduced in tangible form, including electronic means.
-For the avoidance of doubt, a
+- (1) In this Law, unless otherwise provided, a reference to: - (a) a statutory provision includes a reference to the statutory provision as amended or re- enacted from time to time; - (b) a "person" includes any natural person, body corporate or body unincorporate, including a Company, partnership, unincorporated association, government or state; - (c) an obligation to publish or cause to be published a particular document shall, unless expressly provided otherwise in this Law, include publishing or causing to be published in printed or electronic form; - (d) a "day" means a calendar day, unless expressly stated otherwise.
+If an obligation falls on a calendar day which is either a Saturday, Sunday or an official public holiday, the obligation shall take place on the next calendar day which is a business day; - (e) a "business day" means a calendar day, excluding Saturdays, Sundays and official public holidays; - (f) a "week" shall mean a calendar week or seven (7) days, whichever is applicable in the circumstances: - (g) a "month" shall mean a period of thirty (30) days; - (h) a "year" shall mean a period of three hundred and sixty five (365) days and a "calendar year" shall mean a year of the Gregorian calendar; - (i) a reference to the masculine gender includes the feminine and vice versa; - (j) the singular shall include the plural and vice versa; - (k) "dollar" or "\$" is a reference to United States Dollars unless the contrary intention appears; and - (l) this Law includes any Regulations made under this Law. - (2) The headings in the Law shall not affect its interpretation. - (3) References in this Law to a body corporate include a company incorporated outside the DIFC. - (4) A reference in this Law to a Part, Chapter, Article or Schedule by number only, and without further identification, is a reference to the Part, Chapter, Article or Schedule of that number in this Law. - (5) A reference in an Article or other division of this Law to an Article by number or letter only, and without further identification, is a reference to the Article of that number or letter contained in the Article or other division of this Law in which that reference occurs. - (6) Unless the context otherwise requires, where this Law refers to an enactment, the reference is to that enactment as amended from time to time, and includes a reference to that enactment as extended or applied by or under another enactment, including any other provision of that enactment.

-Company may, with the consent of a Shareholder, communicate with that Shareholder by electronic means.
+(7) References in this Law to writing, filing, instrument or certificate include any mode of communication that preserves a record of the information contained therein and is capable of being reproduced in tangible form, including electronic means.
+For the avoidance of doubt, a Company may, with the consent of a Shareholder, communicate with that Shareholder by electronic means.